Cheloniellida: Phylogenetic position

 While Boudreaux (1979) regarded Cheloniellida as a class, further studies usually treat Cheloniellida as an order.
 Cheloniellida has a controversial phylogenetic position within arthropod higher classifications, with studies mainly around 20th century suggested it as a relative/member of either Crustacea, Trilobita, Chelicerata or Aglaspidida.
 Some species even had been misidentified as polyplacophoran mollusks (chiton) when being first described.
 Originally, the iconic cheloniellid Cheloniellon was believed to be a crustacean similar to trilobites.
 Subsequent authors suggests that it occupied a position intermediate between trilobitomorphs and chelicerates, while some also interpreted it as a sister group of crustaceans or chelicerates as well.
 The suggested close relationship between cheloniellids and chelicerates was inferred by the gnathobasic appendages similar to those of merostomes (e.g. Xiphosurans and Eurypterids), and the hypothesis that the chelicerates arose from trilobitomorphs through the loss of deutocerebral antennae (i.e. first antennae) and specialization of tritocerebral appendages into chelicerae (comparable to the cheloniellid antennae and specialized 2nd appendages), a scenario which is not supported by gene expression, neuroanatomical and developmental evidences (suggests that chelicerae are in fact deutocerebral).

 As of 21st century, Cheloniellida was mostly found to form a clade with Aglaspidida and Xenopoda (e.g. Sidneyia and Emeraldella).
 The clade was formally named Vicissicaudata in 2013, united by a differentiated terminal trunk area (postabdomen) that bears a pair of non-leg-like appendages.
 Numerous phylogenetic analyses also retrieved Vicissicaudata within Artiopoda, a diverse arthropod taxon comprising trilobites and similar fossil taxa that may or may not be closely related to chelicerates.

 Included genera and species

-The unambiguous members of cheloniellids shown as follows:
+The unambiguous members of Cheloniellida are shown as follows: